NeuralNetworkVerification/Marabou/maraboupy/docs/Develop/2_CodingStyle.md

 '''
 ```

+The Returns section can be omitted if the function does not return anything.
 If there are multiple returns, use the format
 ```
 '''
 Returns: